DaveSamuels1998/Dave-Samuels-Blog/src/blog/2025-01-23-active-directory-domain-name-services-setup-and-account-creation-cmd-commands.md

  <br>
 <br>

 This cmd command shows you information about the user domain that you enter.
-For example what time their password expires, what group they are apart of etc.
+For example what time their password expires, what group they are a part of etc.

 <br>
 <br>